You are here

 Self-efficacy is an individual’s belief that they can successfully complete a particular task.
 Self-efficacy has been shown to be strongly predictive of performance and retention.
 Current studies are largely cross-sectional and do not explore how self-efficacy changes throughout a module.
 Evidence suggests students are more likely to withdraw when their self-efficacy is low; if self-efficacy trends throughout the module could be identified then interventions could be moved or added to areas in the timeline where self-efficacy drops to help students remain on the course.
 Introductory level science modules see high withdrawal rates; understanding the student experience could assist in supporting their ongoing studies.

 A pilot study begun in 2023 used a short questionnaire sent every week for 14 weeks to consenting students studying on SDK100: Science and Health.
 Questions asked students to rate their confidence completing specific module tasks.
 These questions were tailored to the module timeline.
 A second group were asked to complete short reflective diaries reflecting on the same tasks.
 Results showed that on average the students’ self-efficacy dropped across the first 14 weeks of study.
 Qualitative data included an example of a student who wanted to complete the course but whose belief in their own ability decreased throughout the timeline and finished the study withdrawing from the module.
 The pilot, however, had a low response rate.
 The approach for this project will use a similar design to the pilot, however the questionnaires will be shortened and module team/ tutors will be asked to prompt and remind students to complete them.
 It will also include providing small incentives for diary participants with the aim of increasing participant numbers.
-I’d also like to explore the option of expanding the study to include SK190 for comparison, however this is yet to be confirmed.
+I’d also like to explore the option of expanding the study to include SK190, Human Biology: a body in balance, for comparison, however this is yet to be confirmed.

 Related Resources: